 Virtual Assistant Resume: Top Skills Every Client Looks For

 As more companies realize the growth-boosting benefits of virtual staffing, the competition for virtual assistant jobs also becomes tougher.
-Whether you are a business looking to build your virtual team or a virtual assistant (VA) searching for remote work opportunities, it pays to know the essential skills that set top VAs apart.
+Whether you are a business looking to build your virtual team of remote workers or a virtual assistant (VA) searching for remote work opportunities, it pays to know the essential skills that set top VAs apart.

 12 Essential Skills To Make Your Virtual Assistant Resume Stand Out

 1. Online Tools Efficiency